 Note: The top-level organization is selected by default to give all users (including those in suborganizations) access to any added certificates.

 - Choose the certificate file to upload and click Open.

 Note: DER-encoded certificates are not supported.
 Chrome devices only accept PEM format.

-- (Optional) If the certificate will be used as a root CA for an SSL-inspecting web filter or to allow the browser to validate the full digital certificate chain of servers, check the Use this certificate as an HTTPS certificate authority box.
+- (Optional) If the certificate will be used as a root CA for a TLS or SSL-inspecting web filter or to allow the browser to validate the full digital certificate chain of servers, check the Use this certificate as an HTTPS certificate authority box.